soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 A governance aspect still under discussion is if harvested content is removed as soon as a harvester configuration is removed, or when records are removed from the remote endpoint.
 The risk of removing content is that relations within the graph are breached.
 An alternative is to indicate the record has been archived by the provider.

-Typical functionalities of a harvester:
+Typical tasks of a harvester:

 - **Define a harvester job**
     - Schedule (on request, weekly, daily, hourly)